chnm/thatcamp-org/wp-content/plugins/wp-fail2ban/readme.txt

 Plugin URI: https://charles.lecklider.org/wordpress/wp-fail2ban/
 Tags: fail2ban, login, security, syslog
 Requires at least: 3.4.0
-Tested up to: 4.4.2
+Tested up to: 4.8.0
-Stable tag: 3.0.1
+Stable tag: 3.5.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Write all login attempts to syslog for integration with fail2ban.
+Write a myriad of WordPress events to syslog for integration with fail2ban.

 == Description ==

 [fail2ban](http://www.fail2ban.org/) is one of the simplest and most effective security measures you can implement to prevent brute-force password-guessing attacks.

-*WP fail2ban* logs all login attempts, whether successful or not, to syslog using LOG_AUTH.
-To make log parsing as simple as possible *WPf2b* uses the same format as sshd.
+*WP fail2ban* logs all login attempts - including via XML-RPC, whether successful or not, to syslog using LOG_AUTH.
 For example:

     Oct 17 20:59:54 foobar wordpress(www.example.com)[1234]: Authentication failure for admin from 192.168.0.1
     Oct 17 21:00:00 foobar wordpress(www.example.com)[2345]: Accepted password for admin from 192.168.0.1